agido-malter/unifi-docker/Readme.md

 # UniFi controller in docker

-This repo contains a `Dockerfile` based on the latest Ubuntu LTS version
+This repo contains a `Dockerfile` based on the  Ubuntu 20.04 LTS version

 At each time you initialize the container it uses the latest UniFy Controller version